Vali Akhundov: First Secretary of Communist Party

 Veli Akhundov succeeded Imam Mustafayev who served as the First Secretary from February 1954 to 1959.
 During his career, Akhundov was blamed for the economic crisis and was accused of corruption.
 In the mid 1960s, the number of ethnic Azerbaijanis in the Azerbaijan Communist Party apparatus grew making up 61%, however, many key posts were still held by ethnic Russians and Armenians.
 Akhundov is credited in Azerbaijan for rebuffing the Armenian claims for Nagorno-Karabakh Autonomous Oblast in 1965 while he was in office.

 After the end of political career, Akhundov served as the Vice President of the Azerbaijan National Academy of Sciences until 1972.
 He was then the principal at the Institute of Virology, Microbiology and Hygiene until his death in 1986.

 Awards

-Akhundov has been awarded with Order of Lenin, Order of the Red Star, Order of the Patriotic War and other ordens and medals of honor throughout his political and scientific career.
+Akhundov has been awarded with Order of Lenin, Order of the Red Star, Order of the Patriotic War and other orders and medals of honor throughout his political and scientific career.